bradwestness/bradwestness.github.io/_posts/2018/2018-12-18-tuesdays-with-bernie-no-7-shift.md

 image: content/images/shift.png
 ---

-There have been rumblings this off-season that the MLB might take steps to reign in defensive "shifting," which is a sabermetrics-driven strategy that a lot of teams use to position their fielders in specific places for each batter of the opposing team according to the "spray chart" of that particular hitter (e.g. they're 60% likely to hit it to left-center, 30% likely to hit it down the left field line), and 5% likely to go to the opposite field).
+There have been rumblings this off-season that the MLB might take steps to reign in defensive "shifting."
+Which is a sabermetrics-driven strategy that a lot of teams use to position their fielders in specific places for each batter of the opposing team according to the "spray chart" of that particular hitter.

-For batters who almost never "go the other way" (left-handed batters hitting to left field, right-handed batters hitting to right field), it makes sense to position your infielders where they're most likely to hit the ball, reducing the liklihood of allowing a hit.
-This means that, in extreme occasions, you might actually position all four infielders on one side of the field, essentially leaving either third or first base un-protected.
+Let's say a hitter's stats say they're 60% likely to hit it to left-center, 30% likely to hit it down the left field line), and 5% likely to go to the opposite field.
+With their percentage of opposite-field hits so low, it might make sense to position as many fielders as you can in the spot where they hit the ball the most often.
+Sort of the defevnsive side of the old "hit 'em where they ain't" saw, "position 'em where they hit 'em."
+In extreme occasions, you might actually position all four infielders on one side of the field, essentially leaving either third or first base un-defended.

 Personally, I think this is a cool aspect of the game, it's another one of the things about baseball that is open-ended, so each team has a lot of room to strategize in a way that makes sense for them.
 Similarly